 Cell separation is widely used in research and clinical therapy.
 For research purposes, sorting cells from a heterogeneous population enables the study of the different isolated types.
-From a therapeutic perspective, cell separation allows for the introduction of enriched cell populations to a patient.
-Moreover, the latest advances in stem cell therapy, tissue engineering and regenerative medicine shows the potential of cells derived from different tissues.
-The use of highly selective separation procedures is critical to improve the quality of these cell-based treatments.
+From a therapeutic perspective, cell separation allows for the therapeutic infusion of enriched cell populations into a patient.
+Moreover, the latest advances in stem cell therapy, tissue engineering and regenerative medicine show the potential of cells derived from different tissues.
+The use of highly selective separation processes is critical to improve the quality of these cell-based treatments.

 Steps of biomagnetic separation in cell isolation

 Biomagnetic cell separation is an alternative to centrifugation, columns, filtration and precipitation.
 It is usually faster and simpler, and eliminates undue cell-stress and reduces the risk of negative impact on cell function and phenotype.
 However, this is not true of all biomagnetic separation processes.
 The type of separation rack determines whether the separation will be gentle for the cells or cause cell stress and lysis.
 Traditional separation racks are not as gentle as homogeneous biomagnetic separation racks.

 The three basic steps for magnetically separate cells using are:

 - Magnetic beads are added to a cell-sample, which is then incubated.
 The magnetic beads then attach to cells via antibodies, pectin or other substances.
 If the right biomarker is selected, only the desired cells are labeled.